×

 What is it like to retire in Costa Rica?

 "Retirement in Costa Rica and its surroundings is often seen as an ideal choice for many considering relocating from North America.
 There is a well-established expat community and excellent infrastructure to accommodate retirees.
 There are many cultural attractions, including colonial-Spanish architecture, a vibrant art scene, and historic sites peppered across the country.
 For recreation, outdoor activities such as hiking, fishing, rafting and bird-watching are abundant; and nightlife can be found in major cities such as San Jose.
 Retirees also enjoy access to great healthcare, an affordable cost of living, and warm and friendly people.
-In other words, Costa Rica is a great country for retirees looking to live an active and fulfilling life," said one retiree in living in Costa Rica.
+In other words, Costa Rica is a great country for retirees looking to live an active and fulfilling life," explained a retiree in Costa Rica.

 "For me there is not enough cultural activity in San Jose and you really, morally have to pay attention or you'll miss an event, show, performance.
 Things are poorly promoted here.
 I don't go in for nightlife but in general Costa Ricans are not late night partyers like other Latins.
 I do not mingle with expats, but I know there are a LOT of them.
 My routine is walking all over the city, taking pictures, soaking up the atmosphere," explained one retiree living in San Jose.

-Answer Question & View More Answers
+View More Answers

 Immigration Help Costa RicaImmigration Help Costa Rica